Scar Face Hat

 I would.
 We did, the lecture very well attended presented by Professor Hendry was interesting, a huge canvas, a paper he said that had been fifteen years in the writing.
 Professor Hendry said that “if the distribution changes the mathematical models on which economics is based do not apply.”
 Gosh now there is a thing.

 After the lecture she said we can go to the pub if you like.
 I did like.
 Susan is the only person I know that can order a pint of tap water in a pub with out showing any sign of embarrassment.
-I ordered two pints of beer and one pit of tap water, I am more easily embarrassed and can drink two pints if needs must.
+I ordered two pints of beer and one pint of tap water, I am more easily embarrassed and can drink two pints if needs must.

 We looked for a table outside so we could have another fag.
 We were invited to join a bench for four occupied by two students just, they declared, in their first week of a postgraduate in environmental something.
 Susan told them of her interest in natural bee keeping.